Webador/SlmMail/docs/Postmark.md

 #### Tag

 To simplify statistics on your account, you can add a single tag to sent messages, so that you can more easily filter your messages on Postmark dashboard.
-Note that currently, you can add only one tag per mail.
+Note that you can add only one tag per message.

 ```php
 $message = new \SlmMail\Mail\Message\Provider\Postmark();